-While yes, some one-off content about a certain trending topic can be a great thing to throw in every now and then to spice things up, the bottom line is: your content should have a good shelf life.
-If it’s chock full of discontinued products and outdated information, there’s no chance someone is going to share the content, let alone offer any kind of return on your investment and all your content marketing efforts will be in vain.
+While, yes, some one-off content about a certain trending topic can be great to throw in every now and then to spice things up, the bottom line is, your content should have a good shelf life.
+If it’s chock-full of discontinued products and outdated information, there’s no chance someone is going to share the content, let alone offer any kind of return on your investment, and all your content marketing efforts will be in vain.

 Whether you’re new to the content marketing arena or have been having a hard time seeing results from your existing strategies, we’re here to help.
-At Boxwood, we create quality content that yields real results, to get started just give us a call.
-We specialize in helping small to mid-sized businesses create new connections and reach their goals through time-tested SEO in-board strategies.
+At Boxwood, we create quality content that yields real results.
+To get started, give us a call.
+We specialize in helping small to mid-sized businesses create new connections and reach their goals through time-tested SEO inbound eCommerce marketing strategies.